 With feedback coming from all directions, it’s important to let your goals guide the optimization strategy.
 Where do point of care, inpatient charting and interoperability fall on the priority list?

 These five questions can certainly help frame your optimization strategy, but they are ultimately the tip of the iceberg.
-Need more guidance on how to navigate EMR optimizations?
-Contact us to collaborate on your next EMR improvement project.
+Need more guidance on how to navigate EHR optimizations?
+Contact us to collaborate on your next EHR improvement project.